-Storks, cabbage patches, and the birds and the bees: Our broken sex education systemJanuary 30th, 2013 by Spring Chenoa Cooper & Cristyn Davies in Health /
+Storks, cabbage patches, and the birds and the bees: Our broken sex education systemJanuary 30, 2013 by Spring Chenoa Cooper & Cristyn Davies in Medicine & Health / Health

 In the fields of gender, sexuality, and sexual health research, it's a no-brainer that sex education should start early, and that sex should be discussed often – both in schools and at home.
 But instead we talk about storks, cabbage patches, and the birds and the bees.
 In fact, we have a million and one ways to avoid teaching or talking about sex and sexuality.